 In 1979 I founded Riverside as a center for equestrian sport that included, coaching, horse training and breeding, and as a competition venue that also hosted an Equine Canada Symposium and the Paralympic Games.

-Having acquired British and Canadian certification throughout my career I have had the pleasure to coach dozens of students who have earned provincial or national awards in hunter, jumper, and equitation competitions.
-Compelled to share my passion for horses with the next generation, I have volunteered at pony club as an instructor and was a coordinator for the BC Summer Games.
+Having acquired British and Canadian certification throughout my career I have had the pleasure to coach dozens of students who have earned provincial and national awards in hunter, jumper, and equitation competitions.

-As a nationally certified Equine Canada judge, I continue to learn and share my knowledge and passion for horses and equestrian sport.
+As a nationally certified Equine Canada judge, I continue to learn and share my knowledge of horses and equestrian sport.

 As a second generation equestrian, horses and riding are in my blood.
-Growing up I taught and competed in hunter competitions and in jumper competitions to the Grand Prix level.
-Many of my students have won provincial or national championships or awards and I instructed a former member of the Hong Kong National Team.
+Dedicating myself to the art and science of equestrian sport, I taught and competed in hunter competitions and in jumper competitions to the Grand Prix level.
+Many of my students have won provincial and national championships/awards, including a former member of the Hong Kong National Team.

 I’ve been riding since I was seven years old when I had my first lesson on a pony named Midget.
-Since graduating high school, I started riding for UBC on the intercollegiate (IHSA) circuit.
-I’ve competed at IHSA nationals winning two back-to-back Zone Championships and placed 4th in the Open Equitation Division at the 2018 Nationals.
+Riding for UBC on the intercollegiate (IHSA) circuit, I competed at IHSA nationals winning two back-to-back Zone Championships and placed 4th in the Open Equitation Division at the 2018 Nationals.

 Intercollegiate riding enhanced my horsemanship and team building skills and having the opportunity to work with the UBC Equestrian Team set a foundation for me to better share this passion with others.